Tips For Friendship Blind Dating

 - Nov 15, 2024

-Meeting people online is one way to meet people
+Meeting people online is one way to make friends

 Write a good post on social media.
 "My name is ____ .
 Would anyone like to meetup next week at the park?
-We live in town and our kids are ages . "
+We live in (town name) and our kids are ( ages ) . "

 Be reachable.
 Strangers will be contacting you to invite you to things, cancel or letting you know they are running late.
 They will likely not be on your friends list or in your phone contacts.
 Provide them with a good way to reach you.
 Don't screen your calls.
 Read and respond to messages in a timely manner.

 Be safe.
 Not paranoid.
 Use good discernment.
+Don't be a "mean girl".
 Be mindful about who you reject, what bridges you burn, boundaries you make and who you ghost.
 Do a little background check before you meetup by googling people and looking at their social media pages.

 Be aware of your internet footprint.
 Strangers who are interested in being your friend will be looking at your social media and googling you.
 If you are concerned about your safety or what they might see, you might consider cleaning up your social media.
-For example, you might change the privacy settings or remove any personal information and photos.
+For example, you might change the privacy settings or remove any personal information and photos, which we should all be doing anyway.

 Pick a location that works.
 This might take some scouting.
-Counter service restaurants, playgrounds that have bathrooms and that are easy to find.
-There is a game store near me that has a cafe and game library for customers to use.
+Counter service restaurants, playgrounds that have clean bathrooms and that are easy to find are some good suggestions.
+There is a game store near me that has a cafe and game library for customers to use while they are there.
 I do not recommend meeting at a zoo, table service restaurant or field trip situation where it would cost extra time or money for you if the other person did not show up.

 Be on time.
 If you are stuck in traffic or something, contact them ASAP!